Remote Desktop Protocol: Version 8.0

 This version was released in Windows 8 and Windows Server 2012.
 This version has new functions such as Adaptive Graphics (progressive rendering and related techniques), automatic selection of TCP or UDP as transport protocol, multi touch support, DirectX 11 support for vGPU, USB redirection supported independently of vGPU support, etc. A "connection quality" button is displayed in the RDP client connection bar for RDP 8.0 connections; clicking on it provides further information about connection, including whether UDP is in use or not.

-The RDP 8.0 client and server components are also available as an add-on for Windows 7 SP1.
+The RDP 8.0 client and server components are available on Windows 7 SP1 and Windows Server 2008 R2 SP1 through KB2592687.
 The RDP 8.0 client is also available for Windows Server 2008 R2 SP1, but the server components are not.
+The RDC 8.0 client includes support for session encryption using the TLS 1.2 standard.
 The add-on requires the DTLS protocol to be installed as prerequisite.
 After installing the updates, for the RDP 8.0 protocol to be enabled between Windows 7 machines, an extra configuration step is needed using the Group Policy editor.

 A new feature in RDP 8.0 is limited support for RDP session nesting; it only works for Windows 8 and Server 2012 though, Windows 7 and Server 2008 R2 (even with the RDP 8.0 update) do not support this feature.

 The "shadow" feature from RDP 7, which allowed an administrator to monitor (snoop) on a RDP connection has been removed in RDP 8.
 The Aero Glass remoting feature (applicable to Windows 7 machines connecting to each other) has also been removed in RDP 8.

 Version 8.1

 This version was released with Windows 8.1 and Windows Server 2012 R2.
-A RDP 8.1 client update exists for Windows 7 SP1 as well, but unlike the RDP 8.0 update for Windows 7, it does not add a RDP 8.1 server component to Windows 7.
+The RDP 8.1 client, like the RDP 8.0 client, is available on Windows 7 SP1 and Windows Server 2008 R2 SP1 through KB2923545 but unlike the RDP 8.0 update for Windows 7, it does not add a RDP 8.1 server component to Windows 7.
 Furthermore, if RDP 8.0 server function is desired on Windows 7, the KB 2592687 (RDP 8.0 client and server components) update must be installed before installing the RDP 8.1 update.

 Support for session shadowing was added back in RDP version 8.1.
 This version also fixes some visual glitches with Microsoft Office 2013 when running as a RemoteApp.

 Version 8.1 of the RDP also enables a "restricted admin" mode.
 Logging into this mode only requires knowledge of the hashed password, rather than of its plaintext, therefore making a pass the hash attack possible.
 Microsoft has released an 82-page document explaining how to mitigate this type of attack.

 Version 10.0

-Version 10.0 of the RDP includes the following new features: AutoSize zoom (useful for HiDPI clients).
+Version 10.0 of the RDP was introduced with Windows 10 and includes the following new features: AutoSize zoom (useful for HiDPI clients).

 In addition graphics compression improvements were included utilizing H.264/AVC.